Large Number Place Value: Comparing Countries with Decimal Millions and Billions

 About This Product

-This activity helps reinforce large number place value using the populations of countries around the world.
-It is interesting and relevant for students in the intermediate or middle school grades, and it could easily tie in with social studies curriculum.
+This engaging place value activity helps reinforce place value skills to the billions using the populations of countries around the world.
+It is an interesting and relevant way for students in the intermediate or middle school grades (grade 4, grade 5, grade 6, grade 7, or grade 8), and it could easily tie in with your social studies curriculum.

-If students have internet access, they can search for the population of each country independently.
-If not, you can find the populations and read them aloud for students to record.
-Then students need to work with the numbers: rounding, ordering, estimating, and calculating.
+If students have individual devices and internet access, they can search for the populations of the countries independently.
+If not, you could find the populations and then read them aloud for students to record- which is actually a great way to practice place value skills too!
+Then students will need to work with the numbers: rounding, ordering, estimating, and calculating.

-This activity works well when completed in partners, small groups, or independently.
+This activity can work well when completed in partners, small groups, or independently- it could even be a homework task!

 Grades to Use With: This activity works well in the middle grades (from grades 4-8) or in a high school special education classroom.